 A basket term invented by psychiatrists and psychologists to contain a set of behaviors and mental states.
 As many disorders invented by psychologists it has become a poplular thing to have.
 I do not dismiss the reality of suffering and how horrible life can be.
 We must respect that.

 Ortho-Bionomy is a gentle, non-invasive, system of healing that reminds the body of its natural ability to restore balance.
 Its principles are based on a simple and profound philosophy: allow the body to correct itself.
 The hallmark of Ortho-Bionomy is pain relief.
+The name is trademarked in the United States by the Society of Ortho-Bionomy International.
+The name is used in this website with permission, insofar as that pertains.
+Permission is obtained through the payment of a membership fee and adhering to terms of the membership.

 The dictionary defines this as the branch of knowledge that deals with the amount of space that people feel it necessary to set between themselves and others.
 The concept was developed in the 1960s by American anthropologist Edward T. Hall.
 Ortho-Bionomy